LapisHusky/dropperutilities/readme.md

 - Added basic logging for when the proxy is online and when users join it
 - Hid a deprecation warning from console
 - The project is now built as a standalone executable
-- The localhost server's favicon is now Among Us as suggested by i77_
-- The bot operator (you) is always considered trusted in party commands, even if their UUID is not in the trusted users file
-- The action bar (text above hotbar) now displays precise timing and map information throughout the game
-- Party chat commands are now disabled by default and can be toggled with /tc or /togglecommands
-- Perfect Map Requirement now accepts Sewer or Floating Islands first
-- Fixed an issue where editing trusted.txt with some editors on Windows added a special character that this failed to parse

 ## FAQ
 ### How do I change trusted users?